-But maybe your resume employment gaps are recent and quite long.
-What to do then?
+If your resume employment gaps are recent and quite long, what can you do?

 - Change the way you write dates.
 Simply exclude months and the gap might disappear.
 So, instead of writing (October 2017 – August 2019), (September 2014 – January 2017), you write (2017 – 2019), (2014 – 2017).
 Obviously, this technique works best for employment gaps that took place within a single calendar year.